 Rate Lock Advisory

-Tuesday’s bond market has opened in positive territory despite no substantial favorable news this morning.
-Stocks are mixed with the Dow up 215 points and the Nasdaq down 64 points.
-The bond market is currently up 7/32 (4.30%), but weakness late yesterday is going to keep this morning’s mortgage rates close to Monday’s early pricing.
+Friday’s bond market has opened in negative territory despite somewhat favorable economic news.
+Stocks are mixed with the Dow up 271 points and the Nasdaq down 6 points.
+The bond market is currently down 8/32 (4.11%), but bond strength yesterday afternoon should allow this morning’s mortgage rates to be lower by approximately .125 of a discount point.
+If you saw an intraday improvement before closing Thursday, you may see a modest increase this morning.

 Bonds